-Text: Luke 14: 1, 7-14
+"Humility" Text: Luke 14: 7-14

-I can't believe Jesus is invited to dinner!
-Wasn't it just last Sunday that he was ridiculed for healing a bent over woman on a Sabbath to the horror of the religious leaders?
-And didn't Jesus alarmed his listeners two Sundays ago that he's bringing discord not peace among the people?
-Who is in his right mind to even bother inviting someone like him - branded as a troublemaker - who cannot control his tongue to speak truth to power?
+I can't believe Jesus was invited to dinner!
+Wasn't it just last Sunday that he was ridiculed for healing a bent over woman on the Sabbath, to the horror of the religious leaders?
+And didn't Jesus alarm his listeners two Sundays ago that he was bringing discord and disturbance, not peace among the people?
+Who would even bother inviting someone like him - branded as a troublemaker - one who cannot control his tongue, to speak truth to power?
 Believe it or not, Jesus had been invited to a Sabbath dinner despite his unpleasant encounters with the religious and political leaders!
 I think his reputation as a rabbi earned him a seat at the table!

-Sabbath dinners were of utmost importance for Jews, for they were a sign of acceptance and social standing.
-Guests were invited, tables were spread with fine food and places of honour were assigned.
-The most coveted seats were those at the right or the left hand-side of the host.
-In that dinner, the leading citizens, perhaps of entire Jerusalem were invited.
+Sabbath dinners were of the utmost importance to the ancient Jews, for they were signs of acceptance and social standing.
+At those dinners, esteemed guests were invited, tables were spread with fine food, and places of honour were assigned.
+The most coveted seats were those on the right or the left-hand side of the host.
+At that particular dinner in Luke, the leading citizens, perhaps of the entire Jerusalem, were invited.
 The intellectuals.
 The politicians.
 The high priests.
 The affluent.
 Members of the Sanhedrin.
 One particular group would be the Pharisees.
 The Pharisees were both a political party and a religious group that insisted on the strict observance of Jewish law.
 The host was a noted Pharisee in Jerusalem.
-This particular Pharisee had a beautiful mansion located high in the hills overlooking Jerusalem.
 The noble ladies came to dinner with their gold necklaces and their strings of pearls draped around their colourful expensive evening gowns.
 The men also looked very regal in their purpled linens, with their gold rings displayed prominently on their fingers.
-There was the pep talk that goes with sophisticated hors'deurves, best wine and flashy smiles.
+There was the pep talk that goes with sophisticated hors d'oeuvres, the best wine and flashy smiles.
 Everybody was being witty, disarming and ever so clever.
 People seem to be having a good time.

 When Jesus arrived, all eyes were on him.
 I suspect Jesus was wearing his very ordinary garment with a pair of very shabby sandals - the ones he always wears when he's teaching or healing people.
 One guy whispered to the other - "here comes the rabble-rouser.
 I wonder what he's up to now."
 Jesus watches as his fellow guests scramble for places of honour around the table.
-In those days, tables were lower and closer to the floor than we are used to and guests would recline at couches or large pillows around the table.
-The tables would be in the shape of a

-U with the host and most honoured guests at the head table.
+In those days, tables were lower and closer to the floor than we are used to and guests would recline on couches or large pillows around the table.
+The tables would be in the shape of a U with the host and most honoured guests at the head table.
 In the event an honoured guest would show up a bit late, someone who had taken a position near the host might be asked to find another spot so that the more important guest might be seated near the host.
 Jesus looked around and he noticed that those seated at the head table were looking proud and tall like peacocks.